Democratic Sen. Stabenow of Michigan won’t run again in 2024

 Only one Michigan Republican has held a seat in the Senate in the past 40 years.

+Stabenow joined the U.S. House in 1996.
+In 2000, she made history by becoming the first woman to be elected senator in Michigan, defeating a Republican incumbent.
+She turned back GOP challenges in 2006 and 2012 and defeated Republican John James by 6.5 percentage points in her last election in 2018.
+James was elected to the House in November.

+Stabenow is the longest-serving member of the state’s congressional delegation.
+She is chair of the Democratic Policy and Communications Committee, making her the No. 3 ranking party leader, and heads the Senate Agriculture, Nutrition and Forestry Committee.

-The date of Michigan’s primary is yet to be finalized after the Democratic National Committee rule-making arm voted to move Michigan up in the party’s presidential primary calendar for 2024.
+Ahead of 2024, the date of Michigan’s primary is yet to be finalized after the Democratic National Committee rule-making arm voted to move Michigan up in the party’s presidential primary calendar.
 If the full DNC approves the plan, as expected, Michigan would be the fifth state to vote in the primary process on Feb.
 27.

 The Republican National Committee has already set their primary schedule and Michigan is not in the first five states.
 If Michigan Republicans were to move their primary before March 1 to match the Democrat’s plan, they could be significantly penalized by the national Republican Party.